N3bby/mobiele-toepassingen_karavaan/react-navigation-guide.md

 # react-navigation
-## Intro
-Due to the way our project is set up, we have to do some weird things to get navigation working.
-This document will cover some conventions.

 ## Navigation object
 In order to navigate to a new screen, we need acces to a navigation object.

 This navigation object is injected into your react component if you instantiate that component through react-navigation calls (into this.props.navigation)

-Also note that you cannot use this object inside the constructor of a component since it's injected later.

 A good example of this is our HomeComponent which is instantiated by the AppNavigator